What Other Jobs Can a Medical Assistant Apply For?

 Where Do Public Health Inspectors Work?

-Why is a Public Health inspector a Great Alternative Career Path for Medical Assistants?
+Why is Public Health Inspector a Viable Career Choice?

 Public Health Inspector Salaries

-According to the BLS, the average hourly wage for public health inspectors is about $38, with an annual average salary* of about $79,000.
-However, public health inspectors in the top 90th percentile can earn as much as $57 an hour with an annual salary* of $119,000.
+According to the BLS, the average hourly wage for public health inspectors is about $40, with an annual average salary* of about $82,000.

 Public Health Inspector Job Outlook: